Srujan1993/datadabblers/README.md

    - A SQL Analytics Endpoint
    - A Default Semantic Model

-### Load Social Reviews Data into Microsoft Fabric using Shortcuts
+### Data Ingestion - Load Social Reviews Data into Microsoft Fabric using Shortcuts
 We have used Fabric Shortcuts feature to bring the data into Fabric Lakehouse without replicating data but using a pointer reference to the same.
 To establish a connection (or shortcut) between the Amazon S3 bucket and Fabric Lakehouse, the following configurations is required:

 1. Amazon S3 Permissions: